Update – What is the Best Exercise for Thyroid Disease?August 20, 2018

 These are all things which could create a temporary state of hypothyroidism.
 That means that if someone’s immune system is just waiting to pounce, that is common when it starts (because of the fact that it is truly the perfect storm taking place in the body).

-Bottom Line: A keto diet alone would not result in lasting hypothyroidism, but anything that results in a period of hypothyroidism can reveal long-lasting thyroid autoimmune disease.
+Bottom Line: A keto diet alone would not result in lasting hypothyroidism, but anything that results in a period of hypothyroidism can reveal long-lasting thyroid autoimmune disease (what we might call keto hypothyroidism).

 In the context of this case study, there are a lot of other things that we might need to consider.
 The first thing is the TSH score (3).
 Before this began, according to the question at hand, our writer’s TSH score was above.

 It is unusual to have a score above 2 at this period of time.
-It is possible that this was an early stage of Hashimoto’s disease, even before going on the ketogenic diet.
+This could be an early stage of Hashimoto’s disease, even before going on the ketogenic diet.

-It would also be helpful, in this case, to have a better understanding of thyroid antibody status.
+In this case, it would also be helpful, to have a better understanding of thyroid antibody status.
 It would help to know if they were low before and high afterward, or otherwise.

 What makes thyroid antibodies so important?
 They are actually key in showing if someone has Hashimoto’s disease.
 Moreover, tracking and thinking about the nature of antibodies, and thinking about what controls them, can give us some great and important insight into the state of our health (4).